Title

 For more information, please visit www.P65Warnings.ca.gov.

 - Q: What category does this book fall under?
-A: The book falls under the category of Arts & Photography.
+A: This book falls under the Arts and Photography category.
+It examines cultural representations and racial imagery.